nestoralvaro/BLAH2015/README.md

 <h3>5_prepare_json.py</h3>
 Once the previous step is done, we can prepare the Json files with the annotations for each article.
 All the Json files will be stored to *"json_output"* folder although it can be changed in the line <code>file_with_json_objects = "json_output"</code> of this file.

+<h3>Uploading the annotations</h3>
+To upload the annotations to PubAnnotations (http://pubannotation.org) you can create a tar.gz file and then upload it to the desired project you own.

+In our case we used the bulk upload functionality (http://www.pubannotation.org/docs/submit-annotation/) after generating a **tar.gz** file called *annotations.tar.gz* with this command <code>tar -cvzf annotations.tar.gz json_output/</code>.

+The resulting annotations will be available for download.